Vitamin A // Retinol

 Pregnant women should avoid multivitamin or prenatal supplements that contain more than 1.5 mg/day (5,000 IU) of vitamin A.

 Vitamin A from beta-carotene is not known to increase the risk of birth defects.
+Therefore beta-carotene is considered as the safest source of vitamin A.

 Some synthetic derivatives of retinol (e.g. tretinate, isotretinoin, and tretinoin) are known to cause serious birth defects and should not be taken during pregnancy or if there is a possibility of becoming pregnant.